AthinaKyriakou/Kafka-TelSol/README.md

 show connectors;
 ```

-### 6. Check the created test01 table and the inserted data in MySQL
+### 6. Check the created topic table and the inserted data in MySQL

 In a new terminal open MySQL:
 ```bash
 docker exec -it mysql bash -c 'mysql -u root -p$MYSQL_ROOT_PASSWORD'
 ```

-Use the created db, see the created table from the `test01` topic the inserted data.
+Use the created db, see the created table from the **test01** topic the inserted data.
 ```bash
 use demo;
 select * from test01;
 ```
-Keep publishing data to the `test01` topic from the ksqldb.
-The data will appear in the `test01` table of the demo database.
+Keep publishing data to the **test01** topic from the ksqldb.
+The data will appear in the **test01** table of the demo database.

 ## For logs